-In addition, you now also have the option of linking any text boxes as well as individual words or text passages with Excel® files.
+In addition to tables, you also have the option of linking any text boxes as well as individual words or text passages with Excel® files.

-To do this, you can use the same procedure as with tables, such as linking a title placeholder to an Excel® cell.
+To do this, you can use the same procedure as for tables, such as linking a title placeholder to an Excel® cell.

 Linked shapes, tables and texts have hover icons on the right side to update the object, edit the link, open the source, and delete the link.